ibm-cloud-docs/image-templates/import-image.md

 Complete the following steps to import an image from {{site.data.keyword.cos_full_notm}}.

-1. Go to the device menu and ensure you have the correct account permissions to complete the tasks.
+1. Go to the device menu and make sure that you have the correct account permissions to complete the tasks.

    * Go to your console's device menu.
 For more information, see [Navigating to devices](/docs/image-templates?topic=virtual-servers-navigating-devices).
-   * Ensure you have any necessary account permissions and device access.
+   * Make sure that you have any necessary account permissions and device access.
 Only the account owner, or a user with the **Manage Users** classic infrastructure permission, can adjust the permissions.

    For more information about permissions, see [Classic infrastructure permissions](/docs/account?topic=account-infrapermission#infrapermission) and [Managing device access](/docs/virtual-servers?topic=virtual-servers-managing-device-access).